annhanlon/greenbay/README.md

 # Introduction

 This is a sample visual essay to demonstrate how to use Juncture for the a workshop at the Cofrin Library at the University of Wisconsin-Green Bay.
-The banner image features an 1867 map of Green Bay and Fort Howard[^1].
+The banner image features a photograph of a downtown Green Bay mural taken in 2016 [^1].
 The first image featured in this essay is an image of ...
 <param ve-image
        url="https://asset.library.wisc.edu/iiif/1711.dl%2F7VKE7JT4PDTDM86/full/full/0/default.jpg">